[keith-snook.info]

 The gain calculated from the load–line is about V=64V/V=18V =3.55x or 11dB which correlates with the measured results and those of my un—bypassed Rk calculator

-As shown above an un–bypassed high value cathode resistor tends to 'normalise' the gm and increase the ra of the gain stage triode so we get predictable gain and operating point for a wide variety of different triode types simply plugged into the same circuit
+As shown above an un–bypassed high value cathode resistor tends to lower but also 'normalise' the gm and increase the ra of the gain stage triode so we get predictable gain and operating point for a wide variety of different triode types simply plugged into the same circuit

-Local negative feedback across an Rk of 27kΩ greatly reduces the distortion from this simple amplifier and the reduction of capacitors in the signal path tends to make a 'better sounding' gain stage
+Local negative feedback across a Rk of 27kΩ reduces the distortion from this simple amplifier and allows higher than normal input voltage before input overload ~ The gain is predictable and the reduction of capacitors in the signal path should make for a 'better sounding' gain stage

-As the value of Rk is reduced so the gain increases as does distortion until a point is reached where Rk becomes the value of an auto bias resistor and any further reduction would require a negative grid supply or a bypass capacitor and the ability to simply swap valve types is lost
+As the value of Rk is reduced the gain increases as does distortion until a point is reached where Rk [still un–bypassed] becomes the value of an auto bias resistor and any further reduction would require a negative grid supply or a bypass capacitor to increase gain and the ability to simply swap valve types would be lost

-Manufacturers like Mullard RCA and Brimar published curves of Vg ra gm and µ against Ia (like those shown here) in addition to the more common Ia/Va characteristics but only for limited values Va
+Manufacturers like Mullard RCA and Brimar published curves of Vg ra gm and µ against Ia [like those shown here and above] in addition to the more common Ia/Va characteristics but only for limited values of Va and I suspect with ra calculated rather than measured

-The Mullard curves for the ECC83 were supplied for Va=100V and Va=250 and this along with published 'application' circuits led to many similar ECC83 based 'designs' which could have been better optimised with a little effort by investigating other operating conditions especially at lower Va
+The Mullard curves for the ECC83 were only supplied for Va=100V and Va=250 and this along with published application circuits led to many similar [me too] ECC83 based 'designs' which could have been better optimised with a little effort and by investigating other operating conditions around a lower Va

-Using a valve tester like the AVO163 gm can be measured reasonably accurately and directly while monitoring Ia at low Va (provided the meters have been modified to read correctly or external meters are used) but either µ or ra also need to be determined
+Using a valve tester like the AVO163 gm can be measured reasonably accurately and directly while monitoring Ia at low Va [provided the meters have been modified to read correctly or external meters are used] but either µ or ra also need to be determined by some other means

-If you have read this far and have been looking at the graphs of Vg ra gm and µ against Ia you may notice that the curves change more at low Ia which leads some to use higher Ia in an attempt to get lower distortion
+If you have read this far and have been looking at the graphs of Vg ra gm and µ against Ia you may notice that these curves change more at low Ia which leads some to use higher Ia in an attempt to get lower distortion but good circuits like the QUAD 22 prove that high Ia is not always required